a-maystorov/gamespot-api/README.md

    - Note: You can view the data but cannot change any of it without an account, you would need to change the port in the app.js file to your desired port or you will not see anything.

+> :warning: **If you are getting an error when trying to run the server uninstall and install bcrypt again!**

 ## Preview of seeded games in the browser and mongoDB Compass:

 ![alt text](https://github.com/SirDev97/GameSpot-API/blob/main/assets/browser.jpeg?raw=true)